Getting Keto Adapted

 A well-formulated ketogenic diet requires getting enough salt, electrolytes and water.
 It is an important part of becoming keto-adapted, especially in the first few weeks after making the switch to keto.
 If you do a carb-up, that will make you retain water (carbohydrates make you retain water) but won’t fix the problem of electrolyte imbalance.
 CLICK HERE for more on carb ups.

 Even if adapting to a keto lifestyle doesn’t cause any obvious side effects, you need extra water and sodium.
 Eliminating packaged foods will likely deplete a lot of the sodium from your diet.
-The recommended foods for the keto diet don’t contain a lot of liquid, so you will want to drink at least half your body weight in ounces of water every day.
 If you suffer the fierce headaches that some people get when beginning a low-carb diet, add sodium.

 I suggest throwing out your regular table salt and replacing it with a quality mineral-rich sea salt like Redmond Real Salt.
 Redmond Real salt is essential for electrolyte balance and will give you energy.
 After a few months of using Redmond Real Salt, you will likely find that table salt has a chemical-like taste.